Palliser Park Upgrades

 Agree to engage in a constructive way

 We will be evaluating our engagement process.
 We are open to feedback along the way as we work through this together.
-You may email participate@medicinehat.ca with any comments or concerns.
+You may email participate@medicinehat.ca(External link) with any comments or concerns.

 The project team has invited residents to provide input on an early-stage conceptual design through this online portal and in-person at the open house throughout September 2024.
 Feedback gathered at this stage was on the first conceptual drawing for this project (found here and here).
 Importantly, there are no plans to change the playground, basketball court/ice rink, or remove any of the existing trees.